Immigrant tuition break gaining support in Tennessee

 NASHVILLE, Tenn.
 (AP) – A push to offer in-state college tuition rates to students whose parents brought them into the country illegally is picking up unlikely momentum from some Republicans in Tennessee, a deeply conservative state that voted overwhelmingly for President Donald Trump and his tough stance on immigration.

-If the lawmakers succeed, Tennessee would follow the lead of Washington, D.C., the only other local government to pass such an ordinance since Trump took office in January.
+If they succeed, Tennessee lawmakers would join the overwhelmingly left-leaning Washington, D.C., as the only other governments to pass such an ordinance since Trump took office in January.
 Twenty other states already allow the in-state tuition.

 To sell the idea, the bill’s supporters have had to maneuver carefully, steering the debate away from illegal immigration policy whenever possible.